KeyboardKit/website/collections/_features/Text-Input.md

 KeyboardKit Pro unlocks text input views that automatically register and unregister themselves as the `textInputProxy` when they receive and lose focus.

-`KeyboardTextField` wraps a `UITextField` and can be used for single-line text inputs (or multi-line in later versions of iOS), while `KeyboardTextView` wraps a multi-line `UITextView`.

-Both views support SwiftUI `FocusState` and have a `focused` view modifier that lets you provide a custom done button that slides in when the view is focused.
+These views support SwiftUI `FocusState` and have a `focused` view modifier that lets you provide a custom done button that slides in when the view is focused.

 [Pro]: /pro